 The first blockchain was conceptualized in 2008 and implemented, in 2009, as a core element of the first cryptocurrency network (Bitcoin).

-Blockchain technology may also be applied in other activities that do not necessarily involve financial operations, but in the context of cryptocurrencies, they are responsible for keeping a permanent record of all confirmed transactions, working as a decentralized, distributed and public digital ledger.
+Blockchain technology may be applied in various activities that don't necessarily involve financial operations.
+But, in the context of cryptocurrencies, they are responsible for keeping a permanent record of all confirmed transactions, working as a distributed digital ledger.

 Simply put, a blockchain is an endless growing list of data records (chain of blocks) that is secured by cryptography and highly resistant to modification.